WTW-IM/es-components/packages/es-components/src/components/controls/buttons/PopoverLink.md

 <PopoverLink styleType="success">Popover Link Button</PopoverLink>
 ```

 You can optionally suppress the underline in the link.
+This can be useful when using icons.

 ```
-<PopoverLink suppressUnderline styleType="success">Popover Link Button</PopoverLink>
+<PopoverLink suppressUnderline styleType="primary"><Icon name="accessibility" size={30} /></PopoverLink>
 ```